helm/helm-www/content/en/docs/howto/chart_repository_sync_example.md

 ```console
 $ helm repo index fantastic-charts/ --url https://fantastic-charts.storage.googleapis.com
 ```
-This will generate an updated index.yaml file and place in the `fantastic-charts/` directory.
+This will generate an updated index.yaml file and place it in the `fantastic-charts/` directory.

 ## Sync your local and remote chart repositories